serina-yam/profile/content/cebu/day3/index.md

 Also, it was my first time attending a Callan Method lesson.
 It was suitable for me, and I enjoyed the atmosphere.

-Today, I only had two classes because he was absent yesterday,
+Today, I had two classes, which is unusual because I had a makeup class.
-so I had a makeup class.
 I was very tired.